Snatch (film)

-Snatch is a 2000 British crime comedy film written and directed by Guy Ritchie, featuring an ensemble cast and set in the London criminal underworld.
-The film contains two intertwined plots: one following the search for a stolen diamond, and the other focusing on a small-time boxing promoter (Jason Statham) who becomes embroiled with a ruthless gangster (Alan Ford) willing to carry out severe and sadistic acts of violence.
+Snatch is a 2000 crime comedy film written and directed by Guy Ritchie, and produced by Matthew Vaughn.
+It stars an ensemble cast, featuring Jason Statham, Stephen Graham, Dennis Farina, Brad Pitt, Alan Ford, Benicio del Toro, Lennie James, Rade Šerbedžija, Jason Flemyng, and Vinnie Jones.

+Set in the London criminal underworld, the film contains two intertwined plots: one following the search for a stolen diamond, and the other focusing on a small-time boxing promoter (Statham) who becomes embroiled with a ruthless gangster (Ford) willing to carry out severe and sadistic acts of violence.

-The film shares themes and stylistic elements with Ritchie's first feature, Lock, Stock and Two Smoking Barrels, and includes many of the same actors.
+Snatch shares themes and stylistic elements with Ritchie's first feature, Lock, Stock and Two Smoking Barrels, and includes many of the same actors.
 It is noted for its fast-paced editing, ensemble storytelling, and dark comedic tone.

+The film was released in the United Kingdom by Columbia TriStar on 1 September 2000, and was both a critical and commercial success and has also gone on to develop a devoted cult following.
+A television series spin-off premiered in 2017.

 Plot

-A gang of robbers, disguised as Orthodox Jews, steal an 86 carat diamond during a heist in Antwerp.
+A gang of robbers, disguised as Orthodox Jews, steal an 84 carat diamond during a heist in Antwerp.
 Franky Four-Fingers, the gang's leader, travels to London to see diamond dealer Doug the Head on behalf of Jewish-American organised crime figure Cousin Avi to fence the stolen diamonds.
-One of the robbers, Sol, instructs Franky to visit arms dealer and ex-KGB agent Boris the Blade instead, while secretly plotting with his brother Vinny to steal the diamond from Franky.
+One of the robbers suggests that he visits arms dealer and ex-KGB agent Boris the Blade in London to secure a new firearm; he also separately contacts Boris, his brother, to encourage him to steal the diamond Franky is carrying.

 Unlicensed boxing promoter and slot machine shop owner Turkish is forced to enter his boxer Gorgeous George in a match against one of crime boss Brick Top's fighters.
-When his junior partner Tommy, sent to purchase a caravan from Irish Travellers (Pikeys), is swindled, George is knocked out by bare-knuckle boxing champion Mickey O'Neil.
-Turkish enlists Mickey to replace George in the fight in exchange for a new caravan for his mother, while Brick Top demands that Mickey throw the fight.
-Turkish and Tommy must navigate both Mickey's unpredictable nature and Brick Top's ruthless enforcement.
+When his junior partner Tommy, sent to purchase a caravan from Irish Travellers, is swindled, George is knocked out by bare-knuckle boxing champion Mickey O'Neil.
+Turkish enlists Mickey to replace George in the fight in exchange for a new caravan for Mickey's mother, while Brick Top demands that Mickey throw the fight.
+Turkish and Tommy are caught between Mickey's unpredictability and Brick Top's ruthlessness.